-The cost to hunt bushpig in South Africa for the 2018 South African hunting season is $ 550.
+The cost to hunt bushpig in South Africa for the 2019 hunting season is $ 550.

 Our bushpig hunting prices in South Africa are set for the whole of this hunting season unless the exchange rate fluctuates too much.
 We will however commit to prices as agreed upon prior to the hunt taking place.

 Best caliber for hunting bushpig

 Mkulu African Hunting Safaris suggests the following calibers as being the best calibers for hunting bushpig in South Africa: